Esnagofer/TMSX/README.md

 #TMSX

-TMSX is an emulator, written in Java, for the Z80-based MSX computer, a home computer from the eighties that was popular mainly in mainland Europe and Japan.
+TMSX is an emulator, written in Java, for the Z80-based [MSX](https://en.wikipedia.org/wiki/MSX) computer, a home computer from the eighties that was popular mainly in mainland Europe and Japan.
-All parts of the emulator (Z80, video processor, etcetera) were written from scratch.
+All parts of the emulator (such as the [Z80](https://en.wikipedia.org/wiki/Z80), the [TMS9918 video display processor](https://en.wikipedia.org/wiki/TMS9918)) were written from scratch.
-This project is undertaken purely for personal recreational purposes—other and much better emulators exist, most notably http://openmsx.org.
+This project is undertaken purely for personal recreational purposes—other and much better emulators exist, most notably [OpenMSX](http://openmsx.org).
 That said, I believe the source code of TMSX is much simpler and therefore easier to understand than some of the other MSX emulators out there.
 So, if you're interested in learning how an MSX emulator works, TMSX might be of interest.